 The Office of Sexual Assault Prevention and Education provides support and resources for current Pace University students who are or have been impacted by sexual assault and develops on-campus violence prevention initiatives, trainings, and events.

 The NYC office is directed by specialist Jessica Garet, who is a Licensed Clinical Social Worker with extensive experience working with college students on issues related to mental health, sexual assault, and interpersonal violence.
 Jessica is a confidential resource (which means that students can confide or report incidents to her, and she can hold the information in confidence if the student requests this) for students and leads Peer Advocates Against Sexual Assault (PAASA) a peer education program on the New York City Campus.

-The Pleasantville office is directed by specialist Mary Breen, who is a Licensed Clinical Social Worker with extensive experience working with college and graduate students on issues related to mental health, sexual assault, and interpersonal violence.
-Mary is a confidential resource for students and leads Pace FIRE, a peer education program on the Pleasantville Campus that's mission is to “Fight Ignorance and Rape with Education.”
+The Pleasantville office is directed by specialist Erin Doolin, who has a Masters in Higher Education with extensive experience working with college and graduate students on issues related to mental health, sexual assault, and interpersonal violence.
+Erin is a confidential resource for students and leads Pace FIRE, a peer education program on the Pleasantville Campus that's mission is to “Fight Ignorance and Rape with Education.”

 Jessica Garet, LCSW